2021 – The Year of Gamma

 In this post:

 - What are my thoughts on the current state of the real-estate cycle?

 - Why do I view the adoptions of e-mails and crypto adoption as similar?

 Don’t worry we aren’t going to talk about GamesStop (GME), I just need to get that out of the way just in case you were curious, it’s over – get over it.
 But guess what!
 I have my eye on so much more that could be just as shocking and exciting.
 I’m talking about more of the same, but in a different sector – the cannabis sector.
 But before we dive into that, please note that we are going to talk about more than that and encompass as much of a big picture of 2021 as we can in this present moment.

-With all that said, I am expanding my horizons and continuing to look at out of the box situations similar to what I talked about in the beginning.
-What are things that don’t seem like they should go up, but eventually do, and in a major way.
-How greedy have hedge-funds become?
+With all that said, I am expanding my horizons and continuing to look at out-of-the-box situations similar to what I talked about in the beginning.
+What are things that don’t seem like they should go up, but eventually do, and in a major way?
+How greedy have hedge funds become?
 Are we going to find out yet again that it is greed and borrowing on a whole new level?
 Like I say, watch the cannabis sector.
 The movements have nothing to do with valuations, buy-outs, prohibition, etc….
 It all has to do with money flowing in the options market and how much “heat” the big guys can handle.
-I’ll end with this, I don’t care that it’s this particular sector, hell, it could be Beanie Babies again or McDonalds toys.
-It all comes down to fundamentals of how many short shares are available and how many eyeballs are buying one particular thing.
-Moving forward, I’m not super interested in buying the large-caps to any considerable size.
-I wanna play where all the redditors are, the experienced trader knows where the free money is.
+I’ll end with this, I don’t care that it’s this particular sector, hell, it could be Beanie Babies again or McDonald’s toys.
+It all comes down to the fundamentals of how many short shares are available and how many eyeballs are buying one particular thing.
+Moving forward, I’m not super interested in buying large caps of any considerable size.
+I wanna play where all the Redditors are, the experienced trader knows where the free money is.